NguyenVuAnNhan/USYD_note/SOFT2412/Product backlog.md

 - [ ] Edit and update digital scrolls
 	- [ ] Modifications to scrolls the user uploaded, not to other scrolls
+	- [ ] Reupload a different file to replace that scroll

 - [ ]  Remove digital scrolls:
 	- [ ] Remove their own scroll